-1.1.2 Install Enclosure
+1.4 Install Enclosure

-There are 3 different styles of the 1830 telephone entry system - surface, flush and wall mount.
-The illustrations below show typical installations but specific installations can vary from this.
+The illustrations below and next page show typical installations but specific installations can vary from this.
+See previous page for dimensions.

-- 1. Mount the enclosure using the mounting holes provided in the corners (see sections 1.2, 1.3 and 1.4 for your chosen model dimensions including kit installations).
+1. Mount the enclosure using the mounting holes provided in the corners (see next page for OPTIONAL flush mount kit OR hood dimensions).
 Be sure that mounting screws (Not supplied) do not protrude into the enclosure where they could cause a short on the back of the circuit board.
 Make any necessary conduit connections through the back or bottom of the enclosure using the existing conduit knock-outs.
-DO NOT make any new conduit holes in the enclosure. - 2.
-Route all wiring through conduit or architectural post (not supplied) into enclosure. - 3.
-Clean out the enclosure.
-Make sure that all dirt, metal and/or wood debris is removed. - 4.
-Re-install components back into the enclosure (Reverse section 1.1.1 steps on previous page).
+DO NOT make any new conduit holes in the enclosure.

+2. Route all wiring through conduit or architectural post (not supplied) into enclosure.

+3. Clean out the enclosure.
+Make sure that all dirt, metal and/or wood debris is removed.

+4. Re-install components back into the enclosure (Reverse section 1.2 steps).
 Use the wiring schematics in the back of this manual to help re-install the components if necessary.
-DO NOT apply any power at this time.
+D0 NOT apply any power at this time.